chorman0773/Minecraft-Proposals/Custom Enchantments/README.md

 ## Synopsis ##

-[CustomEnchantments.md](https://github.com/chorman0773/Minecraft-Proposals/blob/master/Custom%20Enchantments/CustomEnchantments.md): The primary proposal document.
+[CustomEnchantments.md](CustomEnchantments.md): The primary proposal document.

-[vanilla](https://github.com/chorman0773/Minecraft-Proposals/tree/master/Custom%20Enchantments/vanilla): The folder containing the proposed additions to the Vanilla Datapack.
+[vanilla](vanilla): The folder containing the proposed additions to the Vanilla Datapack.

+[NonVanillaExtensions.md](NonVanillaExtensions.md): Extensions which are not required to appear in a vanilla implementation

+[SendingServerEnchantments.md](SendingServerEnchantments.md): A mechanism for sending custom enchantments, including those implemented using mods, to clients.